 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
 It tells which Part D prescription drugs are covered under the Part D benefit included in McLaren Medicare Inspire Duals.
-In addition to the drugs covered by Part D, some prescription drugs are covered for you under your Medicaid benefits.
-Call your Medicaid plan's customer service to find out which drugs are covered by Medicaid.

 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
 Medicare has approved the McLaren Medicare Inspire Duals Drug List.